 In regions with cheap natural gas ($2-4/MMBtu) and existing pipeline infrastructure, blue hydrogen using steam methane reforming with carbon capture may be more cost-effective than green hydrogen.

-Direct Electrification
+Direct electrification

 When local production economics don't work, importing becomes the strategic option.
-In areas with poor renewable resources or high electricity costs (>$40/MWh), importing green hydrogen or derivatives (ammonia, methanol) from regions with excellent renewable resources may be more cost-effective than local production.
+In areas with poor renewable resources or high electricity costs (above $40/MWh), importing green hydrogen or derivatives like ammonia or methanol from regions with excellent renewable resources may be more cost-effective than local production.
+This is particularly relevant for Japan, South Korea, and parts of Europe with limited renewable potential but strong hydrogen demand.

 Conclusion